fief-dev/docs/docs/going-further/pkce.md

 In the token generation step, the client now sends the **code verifier**.
 The server will then compute the hash the same way the client did and compare it with the challenge it got in the authorization step.

-In a way, it's quite similar to how web applications handle user passwords: the server only keep the hashed value, and when the user logs in it computes the hash and compare it with the one it has in database.
+In a way, it's quite similar to how web applications handle user passwords: the server only keep the hashed value, and when the user logs in it computes the hash and compares it with the one in database.

 !!! tip "PKCE can also be used with confidential clients"
     While initally designed for public clients, PKCE can also be used with confidential clients, as an extra security layer.